textcreationpartnership/A00680/README.md

 ##Content Summary##

 #####Front#####
-A PLAINE DEMONSTRATION OF THE VNLAWFVL SVCCESSION OF THE NOW EMPEROVR Ferdinand the Second, becauſe

 #####Body#####
 〈1… pages missing〉Vncle.
 But, doubtleſſe, they will ſay, that this was with the Diſpenſation, as the **Types of content**